venu21-dev/venu21-dev/README.md

 Hello, I'm Venu 👋

-I'm an upcoming developer focused on iOS app development using Flutter and Dart.
-I have a basic background in HTML, CSS, and JavaScript, which I've used for simple web projects.
+I am currently working towards becoming a developer, with a focus on iOS app development using Flutter and Dart.
+I have a foundational background in HTML, CSS, and JavaScript, which I've utilized in simple web projects.
 I'm passionate about learning, improving my skills, and taking on more complex challenges.

 Check out my repositories for my latest projects — I welcome feedback and collaboration!